JerryWiltz/nP/README.md

 <b>nPort</b> [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/nPort.js "Source") nPort is the Parent Object, nPort objects are Children of nPort, so they inherit the members and methods of nPort.
 An nPort may have 9 ports maximum but most of nPorts will have 2 ports.
 For example, a simple 2 way power divider is a 3 port however, a switched filter bank could have 1 input and 8 outputs.

 ### nPort Members

-Here are the member values of nPort, there are 2 as of this version.

 nPort.<b>global</b> [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-global/src/global.js "Source") global contains the frequency list, the Zo, and the Temperature